leiradel/cross-makefiles/README.md

 ## Usage

 For usage examples, see [81-libretro](https://github.com/libretro/81-libretro).
-Specifically, the make files should be saved in the `build` folder under the core root folder.
+Specifically, the makefiles should be saved in the `build` folder under the core root folder.